Components

 - Dynamic content.
 Do not use a Card when inserting content into the page in response to a user action.
 In those cases use a variation of an Alert component.

 - Large data - A Card is not a Table row.
 A collection of cards does not scale up to large data sets.
-If users needs to compare large amounts of data consider a table.
+If users need to compare large amounts of data consider a table.

 When to use caution